josiahcoad/chat-quickstart/README.md

   - and the entire store is included in every subsequent system prompt of the chat
   - this helps is remember and update preferences of the user
   - but be careful about this memory getting too big
+    - You don't want to store big documents this way.
+That's where storage comes in...
 - to interact with it, go to https://agentchat.vercel.app/?apiUrl=http://localhost:2024&assistantId=memory_agent

+### 8. Add storage retrieval (R.A.G.)
+- Retrieving and storing documents can be thought of as another tool
+- You can either include relevant storage (sometimes called context) in the system prompt or you can use a tool to retrieve it when neccessary
+- We've created a storage_assistant.py

 ### 9. Add a GUI to your chat app
 - https://youtu.be/sCqN01R8nIQ?si=AXGrNoyt0ZtuqegW